 Shirt Logos Ltd

-The official merchandisers for IAPS, who sell branded products both online, and at events, throughout the year.
-All of the commission made from the merchandise is put directly back into the sports programme, to keep improving the events every year.
+As the official merchandisers for IAPS, they sell branded products both online and at events throughout the year.
+All of the commission made from the merchandise is reinvested into the sports programme, to keep improving the events every year.

-Shirt Logos do team hoodies for schools.
-Place your order online and have your hoodies sent directly to your school or collect at the event.
+Shirt Logos can produce team hoodies for schools.
+Place your order online and have your personalised hoodies sent directly to your school or collect them at the event.

 At the U11, U12 and U13 age groups teams must consist of girls only.